JC-78/practice-self_improvement/README.md

-This repository is meant to store my practice codes for tools, frameworks, concepts and jobs.
+This repository is meant to store my practice/sample codes for tools, frameworks, concepts, research and jobs.